workfloworchestrator/lso/README.md

 LSO: an API that allows for remotely executing Ansible playbooks.

-## Code documentation

-Code documentation can be found at <https://workfloworchestrator.org/lso>

 ## Quick start

 This is a quick setup guide for running on your local machine.